 Large and small mammals, birds, and reptiles, such as Roosevelt’s sable antelopes, mangrove forests surrounding the tortuous Wami River, the ocean, clusters of palm trees, coral reefs, and beaches along the Indian Ocean shoreline that serve as one of the only green turtle breeding grounds in Tanzania’s network of national parks, can all be found there.

-Brief History of the Park
+Brief History of Saadani National Park

-Gazetted in 2005 with an area of 1100 km2, the park is situated at the heart of the Bagamoyo, Pangani, and Zanzibar towns that once were the market places for slave trade.
+Gazetted in 2005 with an area of 1100 km², the park is situated at the heart of the Bagamoyo, Pangani, and Zanzibar towns that once were the marketplaces for slave trade.

-History and Culture
+History and Culture.

-Historically, the community of Saadani played a pivotal role in east African trade for slaves and harbored key ships.
+Historically, the community of Saadani played a pivotal role in East African trade for slaves and harbored key ships.
 Currently, it is a little Swahili fishing community of 800 people who rely on fishing for a living.
 Some of the nearby communities rely on agriculture, particularly coconut cultivation, for their livelihood.

 As the nineteenth century came to a close, the caravan trade in Saadani and Bagamoyo began to diminish, while Dar es Salaam emerged as the dominant trading hub of the coastal region.
 Following the German invasion, coastal commercial output, including the sale of rice, sugar, and copra to Zanzibar and the Indian Ocean, ceased to exist.
 Coffee, cotton, and sisal, which are lucrative crops for the European market, supplanted them.
 The Saadani region became known for its cashew estates, cattle ranches, sisal, and kapok when the protectorate was transferred to the British following World War I. The ruins of the stone homes are evidence of the prosperous past.